- Judicial Externship: U.S. District Court – Southern District (Magistrate Ken Foster), Fall 2001

 Honors & Recognitions

-Recognized as a Rising Star by Indiana Super Lawyers Magazine
+Recognized as a Rising Star and as a Super Lawyer by Indiana Super Lawyers Magazine

 Professional Memberships & Community Affiliations